subbat9710/Phonebook/README.md

 own contacts.

 During development, one of the main challenges was ensuring that the role-based access control was implemented correctly and securely.
-This was overcome by thoroughly testing the app's authentication & authorization mechanisms and making sure that all user roles were properly defined and assigned.
+This was overcome by thoroughly testing the app's authentication and authorization mechanisms and making sure that all user roles were properly defined and assigned.